sanity-io/get-started-sanity-nextjs/README.md

 # Get started with Sanity and Next.js

 This project contains a minimal Next.js starter project to list pets on a page.
+It is used in the [Getting started with Sanity](https://www.sanity.io/docs/getting-started) guide.

 ## Set up